 - Vendors, distribution, facility space, volume fluctuations, personnel, capital requirements for inventory, facilities, collection float, etc.

 - The expected Product Life Cycle and the ability to provide add-on services that will generate additional revenues during the PLC

-Jim Gitney is the CEO of Group50 Consulting.
+About the Author: Jim Gitney is the CEO of Group50 Consulting.
 During his career, he has been responsible for designing and implementing many product strategies including complex control systems at GE, Snakelight and DeWalt at Black & Decker.
-Our expertise is on properly defining a product, evaluating the opportunities to create incremental revenues during the Product Life Cycle and executing the plan in the market place.
-If you would like to find out more about Group50’s capabilities in new channel development, request more information here, or call (909) 949-9083.
+Group50’s Market Effectiveness Practice has the required expertise to properly define a product, evaluate the opportunities to create incremental revenues during the Product Life Cycle and execute the plan in the market place.
+If you would like to find out more about Group50’s capabilities in new channel development, request more information here, send an email to email@example.com, or call (909) 949-9083.